EReeves/RE-UI-a-Monogame-GUI/README.md

 ```
 Now the most complicated part, you need to load your source rectangles into a dictionary of type `Dictionary <string,
      (Rectangle, int[])>`
- - The `string` is the name of the texture, you can see the defaults in the Sample, yours should match.
+ - The `string` is the name of the texture, you can see all the defaults in the Sample, yours should match them.
  - The `Rectange` is the source rectangle for that texture so we know where to draw.
  - The `int[]`is an array of four integers defining the nine patch coordinates for this sprite.
  If you don't know what a nine patch(or nine slice) sprite is, give it a Google.